bgrieco/WinEditLine/README.md

 # WinEditLine
 Forked from http://mingweditline.sourceforge.net/?Downloads

+A Git version of the project is also available on https://github.com/ptosco/wineditline

 This is a **Windows** version for the EditLine Library, also available in: https://github.com/bgrieco/Editline

 ## Motivation